MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 8. Once the ticket has been created please ensure you provide the support agent with the following information:
 - Estimated size of your migration:
 - An estimate of when you would like to start and complete your migration:
-- Where you are migrating your content from, such as SharePoint Server, Box, GDrive, File shares, etc:
+- Where you are migrating your content from, such as SharePoint Server, Box, GDrive, File shares, etc.:

 ## FAQ and Troubleshooting